What is art?

 This is why we at The Artist believe that art is a form of creative human expression, a way of enriching the human experience.

 Why is Art Important? –

-Probably, the best theory that I like among all which best explains – Why is art important – is from Van Jones, subtly provides a great response to What is art?
+Probably, the best theory that I like all which best explains – Why is art important – is from Van Jones, subtly provides a great response to What is art?

 Van Jones presented a graph that accurately represents the interaction between the four aspects of society and its different members.
 Consequently, Vones depicts why is art important to our society?

 Society is driven by the powerful elites, the dependent masses, government, cultural producers and artists

 On the left you have action, and on the right, ideas; elites are at the top, and the masses are below.
 There’s an inside act and an outside act.